tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Tendis/操作指南/多语言连接/Python 连接示例_intl_en.md

 host = '192.xx.xx.195'
 port = 6379

-#Replace with the ID and password of the instance to be connected
+#Replace with the password of the instance to be connected
-user='username'

 pwd='password'

-#When connecting, specify the AUTH information through the "password" parameter in the format of "user+':'+pwd".
+#When connecting, specify the AUTH information through the "password" parameter.
-r = redis.StrictRedis(host=host, port=port, password=user+':'+pwd)
+r= redis.StrictRedis(host=host, port=port, password=pwd)

 #Database operations can be performed after the connection is established.
 For more information, please visit https://github.com/andymccurdy/redis-py.
 r.set('name', 'python_test');